 Identify the root cause of your anger.
 Why are you getting angry?
 Are you getting angry often?
 It’s important to figure out what’s causing your anger in order to learn how to control it.
 If you’re lashing out and immediately responding with anger due to certain situations, it could be to mask certain other emotions.
 Understanding your anger is the first step to solving it.
 This may be harder to do in the moment when you’re actually experiencing anger.
 So at the end of the day, check in with yourself and reflect on situations that may have made you angry and identify the root cause.

 Learn to recognize warning signs.
 It’s a common misconception that anger has a sudden onset and comes with no warning.
 However, that is untrue and each person has their own personal warning signs.
 They include clenching of fists, knots in the stomach, restlessness, breathing rapidly or even feeling hot.
-Since anger can often be caused in a split second, it’s best to cultivate this habit over time.
+It’s best to cultivate this habit over time.
 Get more in tune with your body and understand its reactions and responses to stress and anger.
 As a result, you may be able to respond better and effectively control your temper.

 Practice relaxation techniques.
 If you can quickly calm yourself down and relax when angry, you’ll be able to manage your anger.
 There are a few simple ways to do so: